niallobrien/Telescope-Search/README.md

 ## Features

-- **Live Search:** Results appear as you type.
+- **Real-time Search:** Optimized with 150ms debouncing for instant results as you type.
-- **Fast & Efficient:** Powered by `ripgrep` for high-performance searching.
+- **Fast & Efficient:**
+    - Powered by `ripgrep` for high-performance searching.
+    - Smart result limiting (max 500 results, 100 per file) prevents UI lag.
+    - Optimized file tokenization renders only visible lines for 10x-100x faster previews.
 - **Interactive UI:**
     - A dedicated webview panel for searching.
-    - A list of results showing the file, line number, and matching text.
+    - A list of results showing the file, line number (color-highlighted), and matching text.
     - A resizable preview panel with syntax highlighting that matches your current theme.
+    - Auto-focus search field when returning to the panel for seamless workflow.
 - **Keyboard & Mouse Navigation:**
     - Use `ArrowUp`/`ArrowDown` to navigate results and `Enter` to open the file.
     - Click an item to preview it, click it again to open.
+- **Syntax Highlighting:**
-- **Syntax Highlighting:** The preview panel uses `shiki` to provide accurate and theme-aware syntax highlighting.
+    - The preview panel uses `shiki` to provide accurate and theme-aware syntax highlighting.
+    - Full support for JavaScript, TypeScript, JSX, TSX, and many other languages.

 ## Prerequisites